danielguoo/mosaic_api/README.md

-Backend Django API for Mosaic
+Backend Django API for Mosaic.